ID Ledge

 The Sideboard Reset and the WPA3 Upgrade

 The first step was the hardest: getting to the hardware.
-I remember the gritty texture of drywall dust on my fingertips after reaching behind the heavy oak sideboard to find the router's factory reset button.
+I remember the gritty texture of drywall dust on my fingertips after reaching behind the heavy oak sideboard in my living room to find the router's factory reset button.
 I needed a clean slate.
 Most of us just use the password the cable guy wrote on a sticker five years ago, but that’s like leaving the manufacturer's '0000' code on your home alarm system.
 It’s useless.

 The Unexpected Culprit: Dad’s Wireless Printer

 I’ve learned that hackers don't usually 'break' in through the front window; they find the one cat-flap you forgot to lock.
 That printer was a classic example.
 We think we're safe because we have a password on our laptop, but we forget about the smart fridge, the old printer, or the 'smart' lightbulbs that haven't had a security update since the Obama administration.
+I disabled the printer’s 'direct' wireless feature and hardwired it with a cheap USB cable instead.
+If it isn't broadcasting, it isn't a target.

 A Different Take on WPS